al1brn/geonodes/README.md

 ### Access to the zones sockets

 The zone sockets are initialized as properties of the **Zone** class.
-They can be get and set using the standard python syntax, for instance `rep.index` refers to the socket named **index** in the example above.
+They can be get and set using the standard python syntax, for instance `rep.position` refers to the socket named **position** in the example above.

 Since a zone is composed of two nodes, each one replicating the same sockets as inputs and outputs, socket names are replicated 4 times.
 Accessing the zone properties depends upon the access is made